bozho/console/README.md

         * background of tab was black with basic Windows theme
         * error handling and return code checking
         * Re-add tray icon if Windows Explorer restarts.
+        * When files are dropped on a view, this view gets the focus.
+        * Title was not updated when view changed.

 Changes in 1.05.0 (2 Feb 2013)